RahulGo8u/CoronaVirusTracker/README.md

 # CoronaVirusTracker
-Web application displays live statistics of Global cases
+Web application that displays live statistics of Global cases